Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Theoretical framework

 \subsection{Determination of the crystal field parameters}

-In this section we describe how to obtain, from the optical absorption spectrum, the Racah parameters $B$ and $C$, the cystal field strength $Dq$, and the spin-orbit coupling constant $\xi_{3d}$.
-Nevertheless, only $Dq$ and $\xi_{3d}$ are needed to calculate the spin-orbital entanglement entropies.
-For a $3d^3$ ion in octahedral field, the crystal field strength $Dq$ and the Racah parameter $B$ can be straightforwardly obtained by \cite{Dou1990}
+This section details the extraction of the Racah parameters ($B$, $C$), the crystal field strength ($Dq$), and the spin-orbit coupling constant ($\xi_{\rm 3d}$) from the optical absorption spectrum.
+While the calculation of spin-orbital entanglement entropies depends explicitly on $Dq$ and $\xi_{\rm 3d}$, we also determine the Racah parameters $B$ and $C$.
+Since $Dq$, $B$, and $C$ are fundamentally interrelated, including the latter allows us to examine whether changes in the interelectronic repulsion correlate with the degree of entanglement.
+For a $\rm 3d^3$ ion in octahedral field, the crystal field strength $Dq$ and the Racah parameter $B$ can be straightforwardly obtained by \cite{Dou1990}

 while the second Racah parameter $C$ is obtained by varying it in the interaction matrix \cite{SuganoBook} \begin{widetext}